2025-26 STAFF ANNOUNCEMENT

 Prior to starting the Ohio AAA Blue Jackets, he spent six years with the the ECHL's Dayton Bombers.
 In 2000, he became one of the youngest general managers in professional hockey history.
 Gingher also served the Bombers as a scout, assistant coach and assistant general manager.

-Gingher sits on the Tier 1 Elite League and USA Hockey Mid-Am District executive boards.
+Gingher sits on the Tier 1 Elite League, USA Hockey and Mid-Am District executive boards.
 He is active with USA Hockey coaching at a variety of national development camps.
 Gingher has also been a guest coach at numerous NHL development camps and training camps.

 After his playing career, he enrolled at the University of Dayton and earned bachelor’s degrees in management and marketing in 1999.
 He, his wife (Betsy), their son (Ryan), and daughter (Allie) reside in Dublin.